Damon Runyon identifies today’s most brilliant early career scientists and funds their innovative cancer research.

 Other Funding

 Investigators may receive funding from other sources to support their research.
-However, no other physician-scientist career development award from a private source (non-federal government) may be held concurrently with the Clinical Investigator Award.
+However, no other physician-scientist mentored career development award from a private source (non-federal government) may be held concurrently with the Clinical Investigator Award.

-Physician-scientist career development awards from the federal government including the National Institutes of Health (e.g., K-08, K-12, K-23), the Department of Defense, and the U.S. Department of Veterans Affairs are allowed.
+Physician-scientist career development awards from the federal government including the National Institutes of Health (e.g., K08, K12, K23), the Department of Defense, and the U.S. Department of Veterans Affairs are allowed.

 Scientific or budgetary overlap with other funded projects is not allowed.
-Therefore, it is critical that all current and pending grant support for your research be reported to the Foundation and the relationship of that support to the Damon Runyon funded project be explained.
+Therefore, it is critical that all current and pending grant support for your research be reported to the Foundation and the relationship of that support to the Damon Runyon-funded project be explained.

 Examples of awards that cannot be held concurrently with the Damon Runyon Clinical Investigator Award include (but are not limited to):

-- AACR- Career Development Award
+- American Association for Cancer Research- Career Development Award

-- ASCO- Career Development Award
+- Conquer Cancer Foundation (ASCO)- Career Development Award

 - Burroughs Wellcome Fund- Career Award for Medical Scientists